frobware/jiramail/README.md

     delete: remove
 ```

+# Mail client

+You can use any mail client that can read the local mailbox in the `maildir` format.

 # SMTP server

 The utility provides a special SMTP server so that you can make changes in the Jira.
 It does not